What type of single are you?

 What type of single is the person you’re on a date with?

 Does it matter if they’re a different single type?
 Yep, it can be.
 If you’re a frustrated single on a date with a ‘single but not available’ (has a hook-up partner), how emotionally available is this person?
 You get the picture!

 What type of single are you?
 Are you going to make some changes to become a Temporary Single?
 What do you need to do to change to a Temporary Single?
 You may consider some of my hints and tips above.

 Why not check out my page on singles?

 If you enjoyed this post, why not sign up for my fortnightly newsletter?
 Simply pop in your details in the form below, and I look forward to us connecting.

 © Sharon Craig.
 All Rights Reserved.
-2017 Relationship Coach & Social Worker.
+2017 Relationship Coach.
 Coach 2 Connect.